inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

     ```

 ### VirtualHost
-This function generate service configuration used for reverse-proxy auto-configuration.
+This function generates service configuration used for reverse-proxy auto-configuration.

 The output generated depends on the `docker.reverse_proxy.type` ddb configuration.
 Currently, only traefik is supported.
 If this configuration is anything else, there will be no output.

-!!! abstract "Parameters:"
+!!! abstract "Parameters"
     - `port`:
     The port on which the trafic will be redirected.
         - type: string